norbusan/piwigopress/readme.txt

 Explanation of Plugin Widget data fields.

 * Title: To use in the sidebar
+* Local directory (if local): Piwigo installation directory (on the same website)
+* (or) External gallery URL: URL to the gallery (if not local)
 * Square, Thumbnail, XXS - tiny,... : see you Piwigo configuration [Photo sizes] admin page
 * Orientation criteria : Any, portrait, landscape
-* Local directory (if local): Piwigo installation directory (on the same website)
-* (or) External gallery URL: URL to the gallery (if not local)
+* Where to open photos on clicks
+* Link type
 * Number of pictures (0=none): Number of thumbnails to get

 Optional parameters

 * Category id (0=all): Pictures from a specific Piwigo category or from all
 * Since X months (0=all): Age of posted picture
+* Pre and post-code: raw html code that is added just before the images
 * CSS DIV class: For your blog design
 * CSS IMG class: For your blog design
 * Categories menu: Includes all links related to Piwigo categories